St Peter's Church, Prestbury: Nave

 The nave chandelier is dated 1814.
 Electric lighting replaced acetylene gas in 1936.
 Ancient candle brackets remain on the pillars and the south wall.

 Paintings above the pillars represent the twelve apostles and the twelve tribes of Israel.
-They were executed in 1719 by the travelling painter who had decorated the eighteenth-century ceiling which was removed as part of the general restoration.
+They were executed in 1719 by the travelling painter who had decorated the 18th-century ceiling which was removed as part of the general restoration.

 The pulpit is Jacobean (1607).
 It was found in 1858 encased in the three-decker pulpit which had been made in 1710.
 It had replaced the 1560 pulpit.

 A fragment of heraldic glass from an early window in the Legh chapel (1601) is now kept in an illuminated cabinet at the west end of the nave, near a memorial book remembering those who lost their lives in the two World Wars.

 In 2001 a three-manual Allen Renaissance Digital Organ was installed to replace the pipe organ.
 At the same time a dais was installed with space for a nave communion table.

 Chancel

 The chancel is entered through a screen which had been erected in 1740 for the Legh Chapel.
 It has borne the Hanoverian Arms since 1787.

 A memorial slab built into the north wall of the sanctuary is the oldest memorial in the church (1482).
 It commemorates Reginald Legh who helped to build the tower and south porch.
 This and other slabs were built into the walls when the church was cleared of altar-tombs.

 The two-tier chandelier in the chancel is dated 1712.

 The east window (1915) represents the river and tree of life as described in Revelations, 22: 1–2.
 It replaced an earlier window which had been inserted sixty years previously.

-A thirteenth-century, three-light window in the north side of the chancel is filled with simulated organ pipes.
+A 13th-century, three-light window in the north side of the chancel is filled with simulated organ pipes.

 The main window in the south of the chancel has a representation of Christ's call of St Peter.
 It was inserted in 1981.
 Most of the other glass in the church dates from 1882 to 1896.